-- 15 advertisements found to be in breach of the ASAI Code on grounds relating to Misleading Advertising, Promotion and Recognisability
+- 14 advertisements found to be in breach of the ASAI Code on grounds relating to Misleading Advertising, Health & Beauty, Nutrition and Children

-30 August 2018 – The Advertising Standards Authority for Ireland’s (ASAI) independent Complaints Committee has released its latest Complaints Bulletin which contains 16 case reports on complaints recently investigated by the ASAI.
+25th June 2019 – The Advertising Standards Authority for Ireland’s (ASAI) independent Complaints Committee has released its latest Complaints Bulletin, which contains 17 case reports on complaints recently investigated by the organisation.

-15 of the 16 advertisements were found to have been in breach of the ASAI Code on grounds relating to Misleading Advertising, Promotion and Recognisability.
-The advertisements complained of related to Email, Social Media, Internet, Radio and Print advertising.
-The ASAI Complaints Committee chose not to uphold one intra industry / interested party complaint.
+14 of the 17 advertisements were found to have been in breach of the ASAI Code on grounds relating to Misleading Advertising, Health & Beauty, Nutrition and Children.
+The advertisements complained of related to Email, Social Media, Online, Radio, Television and Print advertising.
+One of those upheld related to intra industry / interested party complaints.
+The ASAI Complaints Committee chose not to uphold two consumer complaints and one intra industry / interested party complaint.

 The Complaints Committee is a completely independent arm of the ASAI and is responsible for considering and dealing with complaints submitted by the public, by a member of the ASAI, by a Government Department or any other person or body of persons.
 The Committee is made up of a range of experts from the advertising, media, education, consumer and marketing sectors.
 See further details here – https://www.asai.ie/about-us/complaints-committee

 Commenting on the latest ASAI rulings, Orla Twomey, Chief Executive of the ASAI, stated:

 “The latest complaints bulletin from the ASAI illustrates our ability to handle complaints across a large number of mediums.
 The ASAI is committed to protecting consumers in relation to advertising, – across all mediums – and our approach is to work with all advertisers to ultimately ensure that all marketing communications are legal, truthful, decent and honest.